-1. In recognition of the higher standard of responsibility that comes with the selection by the Department of Corrections for participation on a Corrections Emergency Response Team, and maintenance of membership on such team, the following allowance will be offered.
-Effective as of the first full payroll period following July 13, 2003, and each July thereafter, supervisory unit employees who: are assigned by the Department of Corrections; and have obtained the requisite certification and served on a correctional facility's Corrections Emergency Response Team for the full previous fiscal year; and who have attended and successfully completed all required Team training and/or meetings conducted during that year; shall receive an annual lump sum amount of three hundred dollars (\$300).
+1. In recognition of the higher standard of responsibility that comes with the selection by the Department of Corrections for participation on a Corrections Special Response Team, Crisis Intervention Team, Peer Support Team and maintenance of membership on such team(s), the following allowance will be offered.
+Effective as of the first full payroll period following July 1, 2020, and each July thereafter, supervisory unit employees who: are assigned by the Department of Corrections; and have obtained the requisite certification and served on a correctional facility's Corrections Special Team for the full previous fiscal year; and who have attended and successfully completed all required Team training and/or meetings conducted during that year; shall receive an annual lump sum amount of five hundred dollars (\$500).
 No employee may receive more than one (1) lump sum payment under any provision(s) of this Article.